·

 Admission - 11 EUR |

-If you are spending more than one day in The Hague (or if you are the fast type of tourists), there are two other treasures located at the seaside waiting to be explored:
+If you are spending more than one day in The Hague (or if you are the fast type of tourists), there are two other other sights located at the seaside waiting to be explored:

 SCHEVENINGEN